 Current priorities for IA include ensuring that the process is proportionate, effective and adaptable to future opportunities and challenges.
 We will be working hard to ensure that IEMA is the home of the Impact Assessment professional by bringing you events, webinars, guidance, articles and more.
 To stay up to date with the latest activity, sign up to the IEMA Impact Assessment Network..

-IEMA members can log in and get access to IEMA’s guidance, webinars, articles and other CPD tools specifically tailored for IA professionals, and find links to other important advice.
+IEMA members can log in and get access to IEMA's guidance, working groups and policy work, and find links to other important advice.

 Global Environmental and Social Assessment Group (GESA)